kamilazdybal/kamilazdybal.github.io/_posts/2025-02-27-markov-decision-process.md

 # Understanding the dynamics of the Markov decision process

-In this post, I provide illustrative explanation of the transition probabilities involved in executing sequences of state, action, reward tuples by a reinforcement learning agent.
+In this post, I provide illustrative explanation of the transition probabilities involved in executing sequences of (state, action, reward, next state) tuples by a reinforcement learning agent.
 These probabilities define the dynamics of the Markov decision process (MDP) and may seem intimidating at first (they did to me!), but here I break them down and explain them visually!
 This note accompanies the first section in Chapter 3 of the textbook by Barto & Sutton.